fight233/DThouse_cxd/documentation20/en/06.queries/docs.md

 Query OK, 1 row(s) in set (0.002136s)
 ```

-TDengine only allows aggregation queries between tables belonging to a same STable, means aggregation queries between different STables are not supported.
+DThouse only allows aggregation queries between tables belonging to a same STable, means aggregation queries between different STables are not supported.
 In the Data Query section of TAOS SQL, query class operations will all be indicated that whether STables are supported.

 ## <a class="anchor" id="sampling"></a> Down Sampling Query, Interpolation

 In a scenario of IoT, it is often necessary to aggregate the collected data by intervals through down sampling.
-TDengine provides a simple keyword `interval`, which makes query operations according to time windows extremely simple.
+DThouse provides a simple keyword `interval`, which makes query operations according to time windows extremely simple.
 For example, the current values collected by smart meter d1001 are summed every 10 seconds.

 ```mysql
 taos> SELECT sum(current) FROM d1001 INTERVAL(10s);